NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 | Submitted Files | List files uploaded to GDC |
 | Transactions | List all transactions associated to the project |
 | Annotations | List all annotations associated to the project |

-Other filters are dynamically loaded from [GDC Dictionary](../../Dictionary/index.md) and are not detailed here.

 ### Case Filters